FAQ

 Q: What is the mission of the Antelope Valley Showcase Chorus?

-A: Antelope Valley Showcase Chorus strives to be the premier a cappella entertainment in the Antelope Valley and as a part of a worldwide organization of women singers we are committed to advancing the musical art form of barbershop harmony through education and performances.
+A: The Antelope Valley Showcase Chorus strives to be the premier a capella entertainment in the Antelope Valley.
+As a part of a worldwide organization of women singers, we are committed to advancing the musical art form of barbershop harmony through education and performances.

 Q: Who are the members of the organization?